wasmerio/old-docs.wasmer.io/integrations/examples/imports-and-exports.md

 Now that we have everything set up, let's go ahead and try it out!

-### Declaring imports
+## Declaring imports

-When a WASM modules declares imports you will have to make them available before you can instantiate the module.
+When a Wasm modules declares imports you will have to make them available before you can instantiate the module.
 Our first task will be to create the required entities.

 The module we are using needs two imports: